 wake-thresholdThis is the threshold that is compared with the detector model’s posterior probability, in order to determine whether to activate the pipeline.
 It is the primary means of tuning precision/recall for model performance.
 A standard approach is to choose this threshold such that the model outputs no more than 1 false positive per hour in the test set.
 This parameter takes on values in the range [0, 1] and defaults to 0.5.

-wake-active-minThis parameter represents the minimum number of milliseconds that a wakeword activation must remain active.
-It is used to prevent a VAD deactivation at the end of the wakeword utterance from prematurely terminating the wakeword activation, when a user pauses between saying the wakeword and making the system request.
+active-minThis parameter represents the minimum number of milliseconds that a pipeline activation must last.
+It is used to prevent a VAD deactivation at the end of the wakeword utterance from prematurely terminating the wakeword activation when a user pauses between saying the wakeword and making the system request.
 It should be tuned alongside

 vad-fall-delayand is typically longer than